 Example gear used for timecode on film sets

 Ambient makes some of the best timecode devices on the market.
 They provide everything needed and have a custom network protocol that sync all their devices wirelessly (ACN), removing the need to jam sync.

 It includes loads of metadata+software that usually the scripty or DIT would have to manually write.
 They are quality products and their prices reflect that.

-Take a look here to see all their timecode products.
+Take to see all their timecode products.

 They have three lockit boxes.
 A Master Lockit, Lockit Sync Box, and Tiny Lockit.
 To utilize all the features that their ACN network protocol provides you need at least one of the Master Lockit devices.

 You’ll have to go on to see all the stuff the ACN provides, but it’s a lot and pretty useful.

 If you only want them as normal lockit boxes, then you can probably just buy their Tiny Lockits.
 They’re the same as the Lockit Sync Box, but they don’t have a sync port (sync meaning genlock here, as stated earlier).

 Largely unnecessary, unless you’re summing video signals for live work.
 Though if you’re going with this route you may want to think about buying a box from Denecke instead.